- 9 Tips to Stop Motion Sickness Nausea

 - Repeat the process on your other wrist.

-- Inhalation of aromatherapy oils such as peppermint oil has been found to work in reducing the severity of nausea after surgeries.
+- Aromatherapy: Inhalation of aromatherapy oils such as peppermint oil has been found to work in reducing the severity of nausea after surgeries.
 You can put a few drops of this oil in your hanky or a cotton cloth and try inhaling it when you feel nauseating.

-- Try over-the-counter medications:
+- Over-the-counter medications:

-- Deep breathing and other relaxation techniques such as muscle relaxation techniques may also be helpful.
+- Deep breathing: Deep breathing and other relaxation techniques such as muscle relaxation techniques may also be helpful.
 This helps in moving your mind away from any worries that can aggravate nausea and cause you to vomit.
 This technique helps, particularly in motion sickness.

-- Distract yourself from nausea by calling up a friend, catching up on a movie, or performing any other light activity.
+- Distractions: Distract yourself from nausea by calling up a friend, catching up on a movie, or performing any other light activity.

 - Eat only light, bland foods, such as crackers or plain bread.
 These foods rich in starch help absorb gastric acid and settle a queasy stomach.

 - Observe which foods worsen your nausea and avoid those.
-These can be any fruit, vegetable, or any food preparation that upsets your stomach.
+These can be any fruit, vegetable, or food preparation that upsets your stomach.

 - Drink water, sports drinks, or chicken or vegetable soups.
 Avoid juices and soft drinks.
 Small sips of fluid throughout the day will hydrate you without triggering nausea.